 Ongoing sessions (45-50 minutes)

+My fees are set to the industry standard based on my experience and geographic location.
 I reserve a limited number of appointments for sliding scale fee clients based on financial needs.
+Please get in touch with me for current availability.

 Asian Pacific Islanders Desi Americans (APIDA)